 Private Edward Yakey

-Yakey was enamored with the idea of becoming a Paratrooper ever since he joined the Army, so he requested a transfer to the 1st Canadian Parachute Battalion.
-On November 18, 1943 he was posted to A-35 Canadian Parachute Training Centre at Camp Shilo, Manitoba and earned his wings on January 12, 1944.
+Yakey was enamoured with the idea of becoming a Paratrooper ever since he joined the Army, so he requested a transfer to the 1st Canadian Parachute Battalion.
+On November 18, 1943, he was posted to the A-35 Canadian Parachute Training Centre at Camp Shilo, Manitoba and earned his wings on January 12, 1944.